pedrottimark/ts-weeks-2018/a-3/README.md

 1. In your code editor, open the `src/06-commonjs-module.js` file

-2. In your code editor, open the `src/08-ecmascript-modules.js` file, and then:
+2. In your code editor, open the `src/08-ecmascript-module.js` file, and then:

-    * Convert from CommonJS to ECMAScript module export (remember to change the file name :)
+    * Convert from CommonJS to ECMAScript module export
     * Replace `// TODO` comments with your implementations of template literals from previous practice

-3. In your code editor, open the `src/08-ecmascript-modules.spec.js` file, and then convert from CommonJS to ECMAScript module import
+3. In your code editor, open the `src/08-ecmascript-module.spec.js` file:

+    * Change the string in the main `describe` block
+    * Convert from CommonJS to ECMAScript module import (remember to change the file name :)

 4. In Terminal: `yarn test 08-ecmascript-module`

 ## ECMAScript module exports multiple values

-To import multiple values from a CommonJS module:
+To import multiple values from an ECMAScript module:

 ```js
 import {addItem, deleteItem, toggleItem} from './07-commonjs-module'
 ```

-To export multiple values from a CommonJS module:
+To export multiple values from an ECMAScript module:

 ```js
 export const addItem = (items, text) => // TODO